tylerjcw/Color/README.md

 Move `Color.ahk` and the compiled `Color.dll` to your AutoHotkey library folder, and include this library in your scripts with `#Include <Color>`

-The initial Beta release can be found here: https://github.com/tylerjcw/Color/releases/tag/Beta
+The current Beta release can be found here: [Beta Release](https://github.com/tylerjcw/Color/releases/tag/v0.1.2-Beta)